 When Can I Shower and Wash My Hair?

 We generally recommend patients wait at least a day after surgery to shower.
 We can discuss this with you during your consultation, once we’ve evaluated your condition.
 Remember when bathing to not rub your eyelids.
 Water and soap do not pose any danger, but it is important you avoid touching the treated area.

 Restore Your Youthful Eyes

 Eyelid surgery can be right at almost any age, depending on your unique situation and treatment goals.
 Benefits include a more youthful and rested appearance without sagging skin to occlude your vision.
-If you have questions about blepharoplasty or a Mommy Makeover, call the staff of Cosmetic Surgery of DFW at (817) 562-7979 to schedule your consultation with Dustin C. Derrick, MD.
+If you have questions about Blepharoplasty Fort Worth TX or a Mommy Makeover, call the staff of Cosmetic Surgery of DFW at (817) 562-7979 to schedule your consultation with Dustin C. Derrick, MD.